GabrielNobis/Thesis/README.md

 # A Deep Learning Approach to Optimal Investment With Transaction Costs

-In [code](./code) you find the PyTorch implementation of the numerical method proposed in my master's thesis [thesis.pdf](./thesis.pdf) to approximate the optimal trading strategy and the optimal risky fraction in a Black-Scholes model with transaction costs.
+In [code](./code) you find the PyTorch implementation of the numerical method proposed in my [master's thesis](./thesis.pdf) to approximate the optimal trading strategy and the optimal risky fraction in a Black-Scholes model with transaction costs.

-The results along with the trained neural networks of the experiments of Chapter 4 in [thesis.pdf](./thesis.pdf) are provided in [results](./code/results).
+The results along with the trained neural networks of the experiments of Chapter 4 are provided in [results](./code/results).

-To run the code and to train your own neural networks, clone this repository and execute the jupyter notebook [showcase.ipynb](./code/showcase.ipynb).
+To run the code and to train your own neural networks, clone this repository and execute the jupyter notebook [showcase](./code/showcase.ipynb).

-Moreover, you find in [ItoProcesses.py](./code/processes/ItoProcesses.py) an implementation to simulate Brownian motion, geometric Brownian motion and the triplet of final, minimal and maximal value of scaled Brownian motion with drift.
+Moreover, you find in [ItoProcesses](./code/processes/ItoProcesses.py) an implementation to simulate Brownian motion, geometric Brownian motion and the triplet of final, minimal and maximal value of scaled Brownian motion with drift.
 To simulate a differnet Ito process, you may define

 ```python
 ItoProcess(Minibatch):